- Medicare typically covers the costs of laboratory tests, including thyroid function blood tests.

 To qualify for covered thyroid tests, you’ll need a Medicare-approved doctor to say there’s a reason for the thyroid test and to send you to a Medicare-approved laboratory for testing.

-In most instances, Medicare will cover up to two thyroid laboratory tests per year for patients who are clinically stable — that is, not having severe or significant symptoms.
+In most instances, Medicare will cover up to two thyroid laboratory tests per year for clinically stable patients — that is, those without severe or significant symptoms.

 However, Medicare may cover more frequent testing for patients who: